Gunnhild Åberge Vie

 I did my PhD project on work disability, particularly within couples.

-I am currently a postdoctoral fellow in a project performed in cooperation between NTNU and Norwegian institute of public health.
-The aim is to study consequences of obesity, using genetic instrumental variables (Mendelian randomisation).
+As a postdoc I studied consequences of obesity, using genetic instrumental variables (Mendelian randomisation).
 Briefly, this method uses genetically determined variation in an exposure (in this case obesity) to avoid common biases when using observational studies to make causal inference.

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database